 One might think the Asset Manager always chooses the highest offer but this isn’t always the case.
 Some banks prefer to sell to a homeowner instead of an investor, or they may prefer a buyer with pre-approved financing.

 Let’s say you find a bank-owned home you think is a good deal but owning that property is another problem.
 Inspecting the property is crucial to determine any problems and as well as the benefits that will help you decide if the property is right for you.
 Your lender will require that you pay for a professional home inspection anyway.
+Some buyers will wave the inspection to make their offer more appealing to the seller/bank.
+This can be risky as hidden problems may arise which could reduce ones profits.

 Financing is the main obstacle with bank-owned homes.
 Many bank-owned homes require cash to pay for the property.
 Proof of funds may be required for a bank to accept an offer.